gowthamrajk/SQL-Tutorials/README.md

 - Simply put, an index is a pointer to data in a table.
 - An index in a database is very similar to an index in the back of a book.

+The following guidelines indicate when the use of an index should be reconsidered.

+**- Indexes should not be used on small tables.

+Tables that have frequent, large batch updates or insert operations.

+Indexes should not be used on columns that contain a high number of NULL values.

+Columns that are frequently manipulated should not be indexed.

 ### CREATE INDEX

     CREATE INDEX index_name ON table_name;